 What To Eat And Drink After Delivery

 Fish is well-known as one of the healthiest protein choices during any stage of life.
 And pregnancy and postpartum are definitely no exception.
 Fish is the best source of omega-3’s, specifically DHA, in our diets, and this nutrient is crucial in developing your baby’s brain both in the womb and when they are out.
-Additionally, fish is a good source of vitamin D and iodine, two nutrients that are important to ensure a safe recovery after delivery, and that your breast milk is high in these nutrients.
+Additionally, fish is a good source of vitamin D and iodine, two nutrients that are important to ensure a safe recovery after delivery.
+And your breast milk is high in these nutrients.

 Brown Rice and Quinoa